Kingsley School Bideford: Earth Centre

 In 2019, Kingsley broke ground on the Earth Centre, an umbrella term for Kingsley's unique commitment to climate action, biodiversity restoration and nutrition from healthy food.
 Kingsley, located in the UNESCO Biosphere of North Devon, aims to be carbon neutral by 2027.

 The new developments will feature a 10,700 square-foot education centre, designed by JB Architects, and on-site ecology zones.

 At the 2020 ISA Awards, Kingsley won Sustainability and Environmental Education School of the Year for its commitments to climate action.

 SEND support

-The Grenville Dyslexic Centre was founded in 1969 and became one of the leading centres in the UK for maximising the achievements of dyslexic students.
+The Grenville Dyslexic Centre was founded in 1969 and became one of the leading centres in the UK for maximizing the achievements of dyslexic students.

-The current Grenville Centre provides specialist support for Senior School students aged between 11 and 16, who have some form of learning difference or special educational needs and disabilities (SEND).
+The current Grenville Centre provides specialist support for senior school students aged between 11 and 16, who have some form of learning difference or special educational needs and disabilities (SEND).
 The Edgehill Centre provides this service for students aged 6 to 11.

-The Stella Maris Centre provides differentiated learning programmes for all students with mild to moderate learning differences, offering tailored support for each student according to need.
+The Stella Maris Centre provides differentiated learning programs for all students with mild to moderate learning differences, offering tailored support for each student according to need.

 Kingsley Surf Academy

-Kingsley is located by the North Devon coast, less than 2 miles from Westward Ho! beach, and offers a leading programme for students of any experience who wish to excel in surfing.
+Kingsley is located by the North Devon coast, less than 2 miles from Westward Ho! beach, and offers a leading program for students of any experience who wish to excel in surfing.
 The academy offers both a practical and theoretical approach to better understand the sport of surfing.